wittmannaaron/flare_proxy/README.md

 - Coordinates between LLM client and retrievers
 - Handles response generation with additional context

 Note: The implementation uses a configurable embedding model (defaulting to OpenAI's text-embedding-3-large) for generating embeddings, which are then used by ChromaDB for vector similarity search.
+The choice of embedding model must match the model used to create the vector database, as mixing different embedding models would lead to incompatible vector representations and poor search results.
+When selecting an embedding model, consider:
+- Compatibility with existing vector database embeddings
+- Vector dimensions and format requirements
+- Cost and rate limits for hosted models
+- Storage requirements based on vector size and document volume

-For future implementations with other databases (e.g., SQLite), this embedding generation functionality can be reused.
+For future implementations with other databases (e.g., SQLite), this embedding generation functionality can be reused, but the same principle applies: the embedding model must match the one used to create the vector representations in the database.

 Key interfaces:
 ```python